daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

 #  Telecom Network Availability & Incident Analysis

 ### Operational insights into energy-driven service availability and power-related incidents
 ---
+This project presents a Power BI dashboard designed to monitor telecom site energy performance and service availability.

 ## 📌 Project Background
+This project focuses on analyzing telecom network availability from an energy perspective.
+Telecom sites rely on battery systems to maintain service during power failures, making it essential to understand the relationship between power events and service outages.

+A synthetic dataset was generated to simulate realistic conditions, including AC failures, and service interruptions.

+The dataset covers 5 sites over a 3-month period with a 5-minute frequency.

+The objective is to evaluate service availability, detect incidents, and provide actionable insights into network performance.
+Synthetic data was carefully designed to reflect real operational patterns such as AC failures and battery-driven service continuity.

 The reliability of telecom networks heavily depends on the stability of their power systems.
 In many environments, telecom sites rely on a combination of **AC power (grid)** and **DC battery backup systems** to maintain service continuity.